digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

   previously established order.
 The message forwarder therefore ensures the absolute guaranteed in-order delivery of all topology transactions, in particular in the case of temporary delivery to sequencer failure.
-  The message forwarder sends the topology transactions as instructed by the dispatcher via the sequencer to all participant nodes and synchronizer entities.
+  The message forwarder sends the topology transactions as instructed by the dispatcher via the sequencer to all participant nodes and sync domain entities.

 * **Identity Providing Service Client** - The implementation of the IPSC listens to the stream of sequenced messages and receives the identity updates.
 The client inspects the message, validates the signatures